kkirstan/Pharmaceutical-Cancer-Treatment-Regimen-Data-Analysis/README.md

 # Pymaceuticals

-In this challenge I used mock pharmaceutical trial data (mouse_metadata.csv & study_results.csv,"Resources") to analyze potential treatment regimens for squamous cell carcinoma (SCC).
+In this challenge I used mock pharmaceutical trial data (mouse_metadata.csv & study_results.csv, "Resources") to analyze potential treatment regimens for squamous cell carcinoma (SCC).
 In particular, this challenge compares the performace of Pymaceuticals' drug of interest, Capomulin, to other treatment regimens.

 # Instructions